Two Waiting Rooms: Finding Mental Health Support in the US When the Titles Make No Sense

 By late March, Amir was not “fixed.”
 Priya still wanted a psychiatrist consult.
 But both had a registration number saved in their notes app, a first session that felt respectfully boring in the best way, and the strange relief of knowing which door they had actually walked through.

-Hareem Kapadia writes about Canadian care as people live it—wait lists, cousins on text threads, and small paperwork victories.
+Hareem Kapadia writes about US care as people live it—wait lists, cousins on text threads, and small paperwork victories.
 This article is not medical or legal advice.

 Tags